-Several reports proved that the SIM was not registered to Zafar but was registered to a holder of a different Computerised National Identity Card (CNIC).
-In November 2012, the person whose CNIC was registered against the SIM in question, Ghazala Khan, was arrested and charged with blasphemy.
+Several reports proved that the SIM was not registered to Zafar but was registered to the holder of a different Computerised National Identity Card (CNIC), his colleague Ghazala Khan.
+In November 2012, she was arrested and charged with blasphemy.
 At her trial in April 2013, Justice Khalid Mehmood of the Lahore High Court refused to pass judgement against her and instead tried to convince the petitioner Ahmed Khan to forgive her.
 Ghazala Khan said she was innocent and did not want forgiveness but to be freed on merit.
 The judge showed her leniency as she was a woman, and granted bail.
 She died in November 2016 from Hepatitis C, aged 39.

 In May 2017, Additional District and Session Judge Mohammad Yar Gondal sentenced Zafar to life in prison.
 Section 295-C mandates the death sentence, but because there was no evidence against him, he was sentenced to life imprisonment instead.
 Zafar’s appeal hearings were adjourned repeatedly, but in October 2021 Lahore High Court referred the case back to the lower court, and in January 2022 Zafar was sentenced to death.

 Reported dead in 2014

 On 25 September 2014, mistaken rumours circulated that Bhatti had been killed in his prison cell.
-It was not Bhatti who been killed, but the prisoner in the adjacent cell, British Muslim Muhammad Asghar (71), who had been sentenced to death for blasphemy.
+It was not Bhatti who been attacked, but the prisoner in the adjacent cell, British Muslim Muhammad Asghar (71), who had been sentenced to death for blasphemy.
 Ashgar, who was arrested in 2010, had a history of mental illness.

 Police officer Muhammad Yousaf, who had been deployed to protect Muhammad Asghar, shot him in the chest.
 The bullet broke two of his ribs and punctured his right lung, but he recovered in hospital.
 Prison guards arrested Yousaf, who had planned to kill all prison inmates accused of blasphemy.

-In May 2017, Zafar’s wife Nawab (65) told the British Pakistani Christian Association (BCPA) that she was very worried because of numerous attempts to kill her husband.
-She reported that he is bullied everyday and is not safe from inmates or prison staff.
+In May 2017, Nawab told the BACA that she was very worried because of numerous attempts to kill her husband.
+She reported that he was bullied every day and was not safe from inmates or prison staff.
 She said, “When we meet we cry together and pray seeking God’s intervention,” and added, “Many Muslim people hated how quickly his church was growing.
 They have taken this action to undermine his work.”
 Zafar’s sister Naureen has also spoken of the risk of attack in prison and said, “My brother has spoken several times of threats received in the cell.”

 11 July 2012 Ahmed Khan, deputy secretary of the local branch of the Islamic organisation Jamat Ahle-Sunnat, filed a complaint at New Town police station, Rawalpindi, saying he had been sent text messages insulting the Prophet Mohammed’s mother.